-A humble store-bought spiral gets a delicious upgrade with this air fryer spiral ham, coated in an orange, brown sugar glaze.
-The glaze comes together in 2 minutes, with simple ingredients that you probably already have in your pantry, and no cooking required!
-Served with a classic holiday turkey, homemade creamy mashed potatoes and sweet and savory cornbread, you've got the perfect holiday meal!
+A humble store-bought spiral gets a delicious upgrade with this air fryer glazed spiral ham, coated in a delicious peach, mustard glaze.
+The glaze comes together quickly, with simple ingredients that you probably already have in your pantry!
+Served with a side of cranberry sauce, and a classic holiday turkey, homemade creamy mashed potatoes and sweet and savory cornbread, you've got the perfect holiday ham, and the perfect holiday meal, too!

 Jump to: